 The European Network Transmission Service Operators - Electricity (ENTSO-E) organisation set up by the European Commission has included Storelectric's CAES project in Cheshire (1x40MW plant and 1x500MW plant in a single project) in their Ten Year Network Development Plan (TYNDP).
 This means that we are officially recognised as important infrastructure at a continental scale.
-They are considering the next stage, which is full PCI approval.
+We are applying for the next stage, which is full PCI approval.

-Full PCI approval will give access to funding from the €26bn Connecting Europe Facility, improved access to other EU funding, and a single point of contact with a maximum 3.5-year period for all permits in any member state.
-This assistance will greatly speed the roll-out of full-scale plants across the EU and other ENTSO-E member states.
+Full PCI approval would, if and when granted, enable Storelectric to apply for funding from the €26bn Connecting Europe Facility, help gain access to other EU funding, and provide access to a single point of contact with a maximum 3.5-year period for all permits in any member state.
+Further projects could apply for PCI status in other Member States.

 © Storelectric 2013-16 All Rights Reserved